-Portland Adventist Community Services – PACS is a vibrant faith-based Community of Service made up of staff, volunteers, donors, prayer partners, and community partners who work together to provide food, healthcare, and low-cost clothing/household items to low-income individuals in the Portland Gateway area.
+Portland Adventist Community Services – PACS is a vibrant faith-based Community of Service made up of staff, volunteers, donors, and community partners who work together to provide food, low-cost dental care, and low-cost clothing/household items to individuals and families.

 Following Christ’s example, we nourish the mind, body, and spirit, while fostering dignity among those we serve.

-PACS began under a different name.
-In 1934, women from the Sunnyside Seventh-day Adventist Church and the Adventist Sanitarium (now Adventist Health Portland) began meeting to sew quilts and clothing for struggling families during the Great Depression.
+ACS began in 1934 when women from the Sunnyside Seventh-day Adventist Church and the Adventist Sanitarium (now Adventist Health Portland) began meeting to sew quilts and clothing for struggling families during the Great Depression.
 Gradually the group started to distribute food in addition to clothing.
 In 1963 the ministry expanded when additional churches joined the effort, seeking to pool their resources to create a more effective program.
 That is when PACS was officially founded as a nonprofit organization under the umbrella of the Oregon Conference of Seventh-day Adventists (SDA).
-In 1993 the PACS Health Clinic was added and in 1995 the PACS Thrift Stores were launched.
-Today PACS is a thriving volunteer outreach program supported by the constituent member Seventh-day Adventist churches in the Portland area including:
+In 1993 the PACS Health Clinic was added (closed in 2018), in 1995 the PACS Thrift Stores were launched, and in 2019 Gateway Grace Clinic, a caring dental clinic was added.

 PACS Welcomes All